China Unveils Plan to Reduce Carbon Emissions and Boost Energy Efficiency

 The plan outlines targets for enhancing energy efficiency, with a goal of requiring 2.5% less energy for every unit of GDP growth by 2024.
 This objective will be pursued through targeted interventions within industries such as building materials and petrochemicals.

-plays a central role in China's decarbonization strategy, with plans to increase the share of non-fossil energy sources in total energy use to around 20% by 2025.
-This includes the development of large-scale renewable power complexes and offshore wind power projects, aimed at boosting non-fossil energy's contribution to total power generation to 39% by 2025.
+Renewable energy plays a central role in China's decarbonization strategy, with plans to increase the share of non-fossil energy sources in total energy use to around 20% by 2025.
+This includes the development of large-scale renewable power complexes and wind power projects, aimed at boosting non-fossil energy's contribution to total power generation to 39% by 2025.

 The plan also outlines measures to support the adoption of new energy vehicles and the development of crucial metals like silicon, lithium, and magnesium, vital components in semiconductors and batteries.
 State agencies will actively promote metal recycling as part of broader efforts to achieve sustainable development goals.